Asviix/F1Manager2024Logger/ROADMAP.md

 - Ability to select which information to log in the CSV files
 - Adding more data points that can be recorded
+- Ability to open/close the Logging Table when the plugin is started
+- Automatically removing the Shared Memory file on close.

 ## M2 - User Interface